 Studying with us

 The Centre for Reproduction Research (CRR) welcomes applications from potential candidates who are interested in undertaking a PhD in the field of reproduction research.
-Broad topic areas may include: experiences of infertility and use of reproductive technologies including donation and surrogacy; cross-border reproductive travel; access to and experiences with infertility and maternity care; social and cultural aspects of reproduction, and may draw on disciplines of sociology, psychology and science and technology studies.
+Broad topic areas may include for example: infertility and use of reproductive technologies including donation, freezing and surrogacy; cross-border reproductive travel; reproductive ageing; non-traditional family formations, and may draw on disciplines of sociology, psychology and science and technology studies.
 Please see the staff list for a full description of interests and topics.

 If you are interested in the possibility of undertaking a PhD aligned to the Centre please contact Dr Nicky Hudson at NHudson@dmu.ac.uk for an informal discussion in the first instance.

 For more information on postgraduate opportunities at De Montfort University visit the Graduate School.

-Members of the group are currently studying the following topics:
+Members of the Centre are currently studying the following topics:

 Exploring perceptions of reproductive timing within British South Asian communities: A qualitative study - Sasha Loyal.
 The aim of the research is to explore the perceptions of women from British South Asian communities regarding reproductive timing.
 This study will use semi-structured interviews and focus groups to consider the impact of a range of intersecting social and cultural attributes such as religion, culture, age, gender and educational and employment status.
 The sample will include UK born and first generation Indian and Bangladeshi migrant women to explore differing experiences of family formation and aims to contribute to the understanding to reproductive decision making amongst minority ethnic groups.
 For further information contact Sasha Loyal.
 1st Supervisor Dr Helene Mitchell, and 2nd supervisors Dr Nicky Hudson and Dr Cathy Herbrand.
 2016 – ongoing.